bcgov/sso-requests/docs/developer-guide.md

 # Developer Guidelines

+The guidelines assume the usage of a Ubuntu workstation.

 ## Setting up the local development asdf environment

 - [`asdf`](https://asdf-vm.com/#/core-manage-asdf) is a tool to manage the required packages with specific versions.
-- All the packages are defined in `tool-versions`
+- All the packages are defined in `tool-versions` in the root directory of the repository.

 ### Installation

 1. If running ubuntu, make sure that you have all the following packages installed.

    - `sudo apt-get install libsqlite3-dev bzip2`
    - `sudo apt-get install icu-devtools`
    - `sudo apt-get install uuid-dev`
+   - `sudo apt install git curl`
+   - `sudo apt install libreadline-dev`
+   - `sudo apt install pre-commit`
+   - `sudo apt install gitlint`

+1. Navigate to the root directory of the repository.
 1. Install `asdf` according to the `asdf` installation guide.
    - https://asdf-vm.com/#/core-manage-asdf?id=install
 1. Install `asdf` packages defined in `.tool-versions`.

    ```sh
       cat .tool-versions | cut -f 1 -d ' ' | xargs -n 1 asdf plugin-add || true
       asdf plugin-update --all
       asdf install
       asdf reshim
    ```

 1. Confirm the libraries have been properly installed by running `asdf current`.
 The output will tell you if any packages failed to download.
-Postgres in particular has issues installing on Ubuntu systems.
-There are some instalation instructions here [asdf-postgres](https://github.com/smashedtoatoms/asdf-postgres)
+1. Postgres in particular has issues installing on Ubuntu systems.
+There are some instalation instructions here [asdf-postgres](https://github.com/smashedtoatoms/asdf-postgres).
+Postgres needs to be manually started with `pg_ctl start` and stopped with `pg_ctl stop` before and after running the app.
 1. Run `pip install -r requirements.txt` to install python packages
    - _**Note:** If running into as asdf error, try running `asdf reshim`_
 1. Run `pre-commit install`